When you apply you only pay £195, which comes off the total price.

 In Nepal, you’ll add conservation work experience to your CV with each day you spend at the project.
 You’ll also learn about the animals that live in the Himalayas.
 This can help your future career and enhance your studies.
 Or it can be a chance for you to do something different and exciting!

 You don’t need any specific qualifications or experience for conservation volunteering abroad.
 Our staff will teach you everything you need to know, and you can reach out to them for help at any time.
 Please note that this project does involve a lot of walking and hiking, so you need to be reasonably fit.

 This project runs year round, and you can join at any time from a minimum of two weeks.
 We strongly recommend that you stay for a minimum of four weeks if possible, to avoid spending too much of your time travelling.

 Your work can be divided into three main categories:

 You’ll participate in several of our wildlife research programmes throughout your stay.
 Through these initiatives, we’re able to monitor the population of different wild animals in the area.
 This enables us to keep an eye on the balance of ecosystems, and create a strong database to use when creating conservation strategies.
 We do this through:

 - Indicator species surveys

 - Assembly and monitoring of camera traps

-It’s likely that you will participate in the Rhododendron Regeneration Survey during your time in Nepal.
+It’s likely that you’ll participate in the Rhododendron Regeneration Survey during your time in Nepal.
 The aim of the study is to discover whether the Annapurna area is home to the largest rhododendron forest in the world.
-You will help by measuring trees and recording data.
+You’ll help by measuring trees and recording data.

 Raising awareness in local communities is part of our ongoing conservation work in Nepal.
 You’ll help with this by running workshops and events in the community.
 During these workshops, you’ll teach local people about their surrounding natural environment and the importance of preserving it.
 You’ll also discuss recycling, and how litter and pollution harm the environment.
 We also do regular rubbish clean-ups.